amiroous/react-redux/README.md

 2. Component Reusability: _A component can be easily reused through out the application_
 3. Component Configuration: _A component can be configured when is created_

+## Props
+> A System to pass data from a parent to a child component, to make a child component configurable by parent